swiss-seismological-service/scrtdd/README.md

 ### 8.2 NonLinLoc

 Please refer to [NonLinLoc by Anthony Lomax](<http://alomax.free.fr/nlloc/>) documenation on how to generate grid files.
 Once you have them you can configure in `scrtdd` in travel time table options.

+The following geographic transformations (TRANS statement) are currently supported: GLOBAL 2D and 3D, SIMPLE 2D and 3D, SDS 2D and 3D.
+Also both float and double values are supported as well as byte swapping.

 ## 9. Scolv Locator plugin